PirateNetwork/pirate/README.md

 `pirate-qt-win.exe`

-To run the daemon for PirateChain:
+To run the daemon for Pirate Chain:
 `pirated`
 both pirated and pirate-cli are located in the src directory after successfully building

-To reset the PirateChain blockchain change into the *~/.komodo/PIRATE* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log` and restart daemon
+To reset the Pirate Chain blockchain change into the *~/.komodo/PIRATE* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log` and restart daemon

 To initiate a bootstrap download on the GUI wallet add bootstrap=1 to the PIRATE.conf file.